-Boasts AI learning to recognize user's individual brushing style and offer guidance for best cleaning results.
+Boasts AI learning to recognize the user's individual brushing style and offer guidance for best cleaning results.
 Removes 500% more plaque than manual brushing.
 Connects to smartphone app via Bluetooth.
-Comes with 3 round brush heads, charger, and carrying case.
+Comes with 3 round brush heads.

 Users have reservations about the app and wish the brush heads had better storage.

 This new arrival appeals to many consumers because of its intuitive brushing app and space-savvy design.